GODiiKING/Fear-Nexus/README.md

 - **Live Server** - For local development and testing.
 - **Git** - For version control.
 - **GitHub** - For hosting the repository and collaboration.

+## Performance Tips

+- Use a modern browser like Chrome or Firefox for the best performance.
+- Close unnecessary tabs or applications to free up system resources.
+- Ensure your browser is updated to the latest version.
+- If the game lags, try reducing the number of zombies spawned in the game settings (if applicable).

+## Fun Facts

+- The name "Fear Nexus" was inspired by the concept of a central hub of fear in a dystopian world.
+- The zombie sprites were originally designed for a different project but were repurposed for this game.
+- The infinite scrolling background was one of the most challenging features to implement!

+## Feedback

+We value your feedback!
+If you have suggestions, ideas, or comments, please let us know by:
+- Opening an issue in the [GitHub repository](https://github.com/your-username/FearNexus/issues).
+- Sending an email to [dineshvanputten@outlook.com](mailto:dineshvanputten@outlook.com).

+## Versioning

+This project uses [Semantic Versioning](https://semver.org/) for version control.
+For a list of available versions, see the [tags on this repository](https://github.com/your-username/FearNexus/tags).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>